finiam/rails-starter/README.md

 # Developing

 Run `bin/setup` to get everything up and running.
 Then `bin/server` to start hammering away at it.

+Also don't forget to setup the default admin user with `rake populate:admin_user`.
+The default credentials are `admin@mail.com`, the password being `foobar`.

 `react-hot-loader` should reload everything you need as you edit stuff in the `frontend` folder.
 On the Rails side, everything is interpreted live, so no need to restart the server every time you change stuff.